lex-neufeld/MemGlobe/README.md

 - a flag to say if it can be used as a question
 - links to all possible answers

-this allows trivia that don't have any, or have more than 1, country to exist seamlessly in the database instead of being limited to trivia that nicely fits an Object Oriented model of countries it also allows a question like "river" to easily point to all the countries it flows through or for two countries to point to the same language, and that language to point back to both of them
+this allows trivia that don't have any, or have more than 1, country to exist seamlessly in the database instead of being limited to trivia that nicely fits an Object-Oriented model of countries it also allows a question like "river" to easily point to all the countries it flows through or for two countries to point to the same language, and that language to point back to both of them